-unprocessed sodium citrate whole blood samples,

-- whole blood samples centrifuged and maintained in sodium citrate tubes, or - plasma processed by centrifugation and aliquoting into a second tube.
+- unprocessed sodium citrate whole blood samples, - whole blood samples centrifuged and maintained in sodium citrate tubes, or - plasma processed by centrifugation and aliquoted into a second tube.

-Ideally, whole blood samples should be processed to platelet poor plasma within 1 hour of collection and assayed within 4 hours of collection.
+Ideally, whole blood samples should be processed to platelet poor plasma (PPP) within 1 hour of collection and assayed within 4 hours of collection.

-If centrifuging samples, the centrifuge should be validated so that process results in less than 10,000 platelets/microliter.
-Centrifuged and processed plasma can be stored at -20° C for 2 weeks and should be transferred to <= -70° C for longer storage, including shipment.
+If centrifuging samples, the centrifuge should be validated so that post-centrifuged samples contain less than 10,000 platelets/microliter.
+Centrifuged samples should be frozen immediately and can be stored at -20° C for 2 weeks.
+Samples should be transferred to < -70° C for longer storage, including shipment.

-One-Stage Clotting Factor Assay
+Standard Half-life Factor IX Products: One-stage Clotting Factor Assay

 The WG notes that there are a number of different assays and instruments that are appropriate to perform the one-stage clotting factor assay.
 Once an assay is chosen for a particular study, the WG recommends that no changes in the protocol be made over the course of the study.
 Because results can vary with the instrumentation and reagents, the WG recommends that the investigator record the make and manufacturer of equipment, the repeatability and coefficients of variation for the assay, and the reagents used.
+Use of a central laboratory for multi-center clinical trials is strongly encouraged.